 \section{Abstract}

-In this paper we study the existence and uniqueness of the strong solution of following $d$-dimensional stochastic differential equation (SDE) driven by Brownian motion: \ce dX_t=b(t,X_t)dt+\sigma(t,X_t)dB_t, ~~~X_0=x, \de where $B$ is a $d$-dimensional standard Brownian motion; the diffusion coefficient $\sigma$ is a H\"older continuous and uniformly non-degenerate $d\times d$ matrix-valued function and the drift coefficient $b $ may be discontinuous and unbounded, not necessarily in $\mathbb{L}_p^q$, extending the previous works to discontinuous and unbounded drift coefficient situation.
+In this paper we study the existence and uniqueness of strong solution of the following $d$-dimensional stochastic differential equation (SDE) driven by Brownian motion: \ce dX_t=b(t,X_t)dt+\sigma(t,X_t)dB_t, ~~~X_0=x, \de where $B$ is a $d$-dimensional standard Brownian motion; the diffusion coefficient $\sigma$ is a H\"older continuous and uniformly non-degenerate $d\times d$ matrix-valued function and the drift coefficient $b $ may be discontinuous and unbounded, not necessarily in $\mathbb{L}_p^q$, extending the previous works to discontinuous and unbounded drift coefficient situation.
 The idea is to combine the Zvonkin's transformation with the Lyapunov function approach.
+Zvonkin's transformation is a one-to-one (and quasi-isometric) transformation of a phase space that allows us to pass from a diffusion process with nonzero drift coefficient to a process without drift.
 To this end, we need to establish a local version of the connection between the solutions of the SDE up to the exit time of a bounded connected open set $D$ and the associated partial differential equation on this domain.
 As an interesting by-product, we establish a localized version of the Krylov estimates (Theorem \ref{th19}) and a localized version of the stability result of the stochastic differential equations of discontinuous coefficients (Theorem \ref{th22}).

 {\bf Keywords}: Discontinuity; localized Krylov estimate; local Zvonkin's transformation; localized stability; Lyapunov function; strong solution; pathwise uniqueness.

 {\arabic{section}.\arabic{equation}}